Okaloosa County Solar Installers

 Federal Solar Tax Credit

 Also known as the Investment Tax Credit, the ITC allows both residents and businesses who install solar panels onto their property to deduct 26% of the installation cost of their system on their taxes.
-This tax credit lasts through 2020 and is then reduced to 22% through 2021, after which it will be removed altogether, so if you’re going to make the most of this tax break, it’s better to act sooner than later.
+This tax credit lasts through 2022 but only can bee applied after install is completed, so it’s better to act sooner than later.

 See What Our Customers Are Saying